thejester129/andrewhollis.co.uk/_posts/2025-05-29-likes-jekyll.md

 ```

-And do something similar for adding 1 to the viewcount
+And do something similar for adding 1 to the like count

 ```javascript
 case 'PUT':